Brevex/Greenhouse-Monitoring-System/README.md

 <h2> &#128269; About the project </h2><br>

 <p>A simple greenhouse monitoring system made in ESP32.
 The system detects possible risks for plants, such as: temperature, humidity and light.
 The
-user will be warned whenever one of the conditions is inappropriate.</p><br>
+user will be warned whenever one of the conditions is inappropriate.
+In addition to showing sensor data on the display, the project also sends the data to a dashboard on the adafruit.io platform via an MQTT connection.</p><br>

 <p align = "center"><b>| TEST BY <a href="https://wokwi.com/projects/383967622942753793" target="_blank">CLICKING HERE</a> |</b></p><br>